Our experience

 I don't want to run a McDonalds.
 But the experience means that whether you want to run a highly efficient, "operationally excellent" scalable business like McDonalds, or a small niche "customer intimate" business such as a PR or marketing agency, or cake decorating business, or anywhere in between, I believe that EOS has the tools and structure to help you.

-And if you are that sort of business, I and our team can help you use technology as a multiplier, to really enable efficient, resilient, success.
+If you are that sort of business, I and our team can help you use technology as a multiplier, to really enable your business to be efficient, resilient, successful, whatever success means to you.